Point Sur State Historic Park

 Point Sur State Historic Park is a California State Park on the Big Sur coastline of Monterey County, California, United States, 19 mi south of Rio Road in Carmel.
 The 1889 Point Sur Lighthouse is on the National Register of Historic Places.

 History

 The point was granted as a part of Rancho El Sur in 1834 by Governor José Figueroa to Juan Bautista Alvarado.

 Point Sur was a notorious hazard to navigation.
-The 725-ton steamer USS Ventura was the fastest ship in Goodall, Nelson & Perkins’ fleet; she could do thirteen knots per hour.
+The 725-ton steamer USS Ventura was the fastest ship in Goodall, Nelson & Perkins’ fleet; she could do thirteen knots.
 On Tuesday, April 20, 1875, she set sail from San Francisco with 225 passengers and 500 tons of freight.
 In dense fog the ship ran onto rocks just north of Point Sur.